WAState-DeptHEALTH/RxNorm-WA-DOH-PMP/README.md

 This product uses publicly available data from the U.S. National Library of Medicine (NLM), National Institutes of Health, Department of Health and Human Services; NLM is not responsible for the product and does not endorse or recommend this or any other product.

+# How to Download and Open This GitHub Repository in RStudio

+Follow these steps to download this GitHub repository as a ZIP file and open it as an R Project in RStudio.

+---

+## 1. Download the Repository as a ZIP File

+1. Go to the main page of the GitHub repository.
+2. Click the green **`<> Code`** button at the top right of the file list.
+3. Select **`Download ZIP`** from the dropdown menu.
+4. Save the `.zip` file to your computer.

+---

+## 2. Unzip the Downloaded File

+- Locate the downloaded `.zip` file (e.g., `repo-name-main.zip`).
+- Right-click the file and choose:
+  - **Windows**: `Extract All`
+  - **macOS**: `Open With → Archive Utility`
+- This will create a folder with the contents of the repository.

+---

+## 3. Open the Project in RStudio

+1. Launch **RStudio**.
+2. Go to **File → Open Project...**
+3. Navigate to the unzipped folder.
+4. Select the file that ends in `.Rproj` (e.g., `repo-name.Rproj`) and click **Open**.

+---

+You are now ready to work with the project in RStudio!

 # Getting Started

 RxNorm Concept Unique Identifier (rxcui) is a unique number assigned to each drug concept within the RxNorm database.
 An easy way to find rxcuis is to start with NDCs.